techidaily/site-win11-tips/source/_posts/the-complete-guide-to-managing-win11-applications-via-winget.md

 ## What Is WingetUI, and How Is It Different From Winget?

- WingetUI is a GUI implementation of the [Winget](https://www.makeuseof.com/how-to-download-install-and-use-the-windows-package-manager-winget/)tool that makes it super easy to manage app packages.
+ WingetUI is a GUI implementation of the [Winget](https://www.makeuseof.com/how-to-download-install-and-use-the-windows-package-manager-winget/) tool that makes it super easy to manage app packages.
 It also supports Scoop and Chocolatey and can act as GUI forefront for all these three tools.
 If you'd like to know more about those, check out our [comparison between Chocolatey and Windows Package Manager](https://www.makeuseof.com/chocolatey-vs-windows-package-manager/), and [how to install Scoop on Windows](https://www.makeuseof.com/windows-install-scoop/).

  Currently, WingetUI offers more than 4700 packages for Winget.
 If you combine the package list for all three package managers (including Chocolatey and [Scoop](https://www.makeuseof.com/windows-install-scoop/)), the numbers stand at a staggering 14000\.